mautic/User-Documentation/docs/plugins/hubspot.rst

 1. Sign in to your HubSpot CRM account or create an account if you don't already have one.

-2. Create a private app to :xref:`Hubspot Credentials`.
-You need to give to your private app the adapted rights for Mautic to handle contacts, companies, etc.
+2. Create a private app to :xref:`HubSpot Credentials`.
+You need to give to your private app the adapted rights for Mautic to handle Contacts, Companies, etc.

 3. Copy your generated HubSpot Key and save it somewhere safe.